santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/about.md

 **Research overview:** during the past few years, my work has mainly involved bioinformatics analyses of genomic datasets to answer evolutionary questions.
 My research has led to a number of discoveries, including insights into the <a href="https://onlinelibrary.wiley.com/doi/10.1111/mec.14986" target="_blank">adaptation to high‐altitude habitats in honey bees</a>, the <a href="https://doi.org/10.1016/j.ympev.2021.107167" target="_blank">diversification of Neotropical frogs in the Andes</a>, and the <a href="https://doi.org/10.1371/journal.pone.0149985" target="_blank">high levels of cryptic diversity in the reptiles of the Socotra Archipelago</a>.

-**Future plans:** I am happy to explore interesting evolutionary topics and to establish new collaborations with scientists around the world.
-My email is not shared in this page to avoid spam but you can contact me via social networks.
+**Contact me:** I am happy to explore interesting evolutionary topics and to establish new collaborations with people around the world.
+My email is not shared in this page to avoid spam but you can send me a private message in any of my social networks (ResearchGate, Mastodon, LinkedIn, ...) and I will reply you as soon as possible.

 <details>
   <summary><b>Bio (click to show)</b></summary>